Scottish Gaelic: Defunct dialects

 Dialects of Lowland Gaelic have been defunct since the 18th century.
 Gaelic in the Eastern and Southern Scottish Highlands, although alive until the mid-20th century, is now largely defunct.
 Although modern Scottish Gaelic is dominated by the dialects of the Outer Hebrides and Isle of Skye, there remain some speakers of the Inner Hebridean dialects of Tiree and Islay, and even a few native speakers from Western Highland areas including Wester Ross, northwest Sutherland, Lochaber and Argyll.
 Dialects on both sides of the Straits of Moyle (the North Channel) linking Scottish Gaelic with Irish are now extinct, though native speakers were still to be found on the Mull of Kintyre, on Rathlin and in North East Ireland as late as the mid-20th century.
 Records of their speech show that Irish and Scottish Gaelic existed in a dialect chain with no clear language boundary.
 Some features of moribund dialects have been preserved in Nova Scotia, including the pronunciation of the broad or velarised l (l̪ˠ) as [w], as in the Lochaber dialect.

 Status

 The Endangered Languages Project lists Gaelic's status as "threatened", with "20,000 to 30,000 active users".
 UNESCO classifies Gaelic as "definitely endangered".

 Number of speakers

 The 1755–2001 figures are census data quoted by MacAulay.
 The 2011 Gaelic speakers figures come from table KS206SC of the 2011 Census.
 The 2011 total population figure comes from table KS101SC.
-Note that the numbers of Gaelic speakers relate to the numbers aged 3 and over, and the percentages are calculated using those and the number of the total population aged 3 and over.
+The numbers of Gaelic speakers relate to the numbers aged 3 and over, and the percentages are calculated using those and the number of the total population aged 3 and over.

+Across the whole of Scotland, the 2011 census showed that 25,000 people (0.49% of the population) used Gaelic at home.
+Of these, 63.3% said that they had a full range of language skills: speaking, understanding, reading and writing Gaelic.
+40.2% of Scotland's Gaelic speakers said that they used Gaelic at home.
+To put this in context, the most common language spoken at home in Scotland after English and Scots is Polish, with about 1.1% of the population, or 54,000 people.
+In 2022, the census showed that 3,551 people recorded Gaelic as their 'main language'.
+In Stornoway, 195 people out of 6,796 residents aged 3 and over listed Gaelic as their main language, 2.9% of the population.
+In Na h-Eileanan Siar (the Outer Hebrides) in general, 1,761 out of 25,563 residents indicated it as their main language, or 6.9% of the population.
+Most (1,011) of these were 65 years and older.